Oliewijzer – voor ieder huidtype een passende olie

 Which oil suits my skin?

-The skin consists of three layers: the epidermis, dermis and subcutaneous tissue.
-The outer layer, the epidermis, is the layer we have the most influence on from the outside.
+The skin consists of three layers: the epidermis, the dermis and subcutaneous tissue.
+The outer layer, the epidermis, is the layer that we have the most influence on from the outside.
 The epidermis is composed of the stratum corneum, acid mantle and microbiome.
 The condition of these three together determines whether your skin is in good condition or not.

 Skin types